ml4wireless/specpipe/README.md

 ```bash
 docker-compose up -d
 ```
-Run `specpipe-edge` container, which retrieves IQ data remotely from the `rtl_rpcd` daemon on the host machine and streams demodulized data to JetStream (take `fm` as example).
+Run `specpipe-edge` container, which retrieves raw data remotely from the `rtl_rpcd` daemon on the host machine and streams demodulized data to JetStream (take `fm` as example).

 ```bash
 docker run --rm -d minghsu0107/specpipe-edge fm \